|

 general search, such as "herpetology".

-Herp-specific journals include Herpetologica, Herpetology Review,
+Herp-specific journals include Herpetologica, Herpetology Review, and Coepia.

-and Coepia.
 You will find more information on these journals at my Herp

 Literature: Journals page.
 Herp-related

-articles also appear in journals like Physiological Zoology, Brain and
+articles also appear in journals like Physiological Zoology, Brain and Behavior,

-Behavior, Journal of Nutrition, and other journals covering a wide
+Journal of Nutrition, and other journals covering a wide range of subjects You

-range of subjects You can photocopy articles you find interesting.
-The most important
+can photocopy articles you find interesting.
+The most important bit of information

-most interest you, then check the author information given in each article to
+then check the author information given in each article to find out where they

-find out where they are.
+are.
 Another

 way to find people is to do searches on their names in a metasearch engine such